Tokyu 8500 series: History

+Preservation

+In August 2024, Tokyu announced that it would shorten 8500 series set 8637 to a four-car formation and preserve it to working order.
+The set will be used as an excursion train on the Oimachi Line, the Den-en-toshi Line (between Futako-Tamagawa and Nagatsuta), and the Kodomonokuni Line.
+It is scheduled to enter service in the final quarter of 2024.

 Formations

 Den-en-toshi Line 10-car sets

 Den-en-toshi Line 10-car sets, based at Nagatsuta Depot, were formed as shown below with eight motored ("M") cars and two non-powered trailer ("T") cars, and car 1 at the Shibuya end.